bel-mont/fg_hub/infrastructure/remote-state/README.md

 # Remote Terraform State
-Sets up the terraform state for the main
+Sets up the terraform state for the main infrastructure project.